This degree has three stages, each comprising 120 credits.

 - social and youth work.

-You might use your degree to access a law conversion course, to qualify as a solicitor or barrister in England and Wales, while many students choose to progress to masters courses.
+You might use your degree to access a law conversion course, to qualify as a solicitor or barrister in England and Wales.
+Some students choose to undertake further study, such as a postgraduate course.

 Outside of criminal justice and legal professions, typical employers include: